cubiio/samatkins.me/README.md

 ## About

-This is my personal site, including my portfolio and my blog.
+This is my personal site, including my portfolio and blog.

 ### Built with